Albeoris/Memoria/README.md

 ## Install
 - Download and run [Memoria.Patcher.exe](https://github.com/Albeoris/Memoria/releases/)

-    > Automatically find the game path from Windows registry or current directory, you can provide a custom path as argument:
+    > Automatically finds the game path from Windows registry or current directory, you can provide a custom path as argument:
     > Memoria.Patcher.exe gameDirectory
+- Note: if you want Moguri Mod, use Memoria patcher after.

 ## Update